 My kids made these years ago and it’s so cute that I brought them back this year!
 I especially love to use these when gifting a book.
 I like to have them wear holiday attire, Christmas jammies would be adorable, then take a photo.
 They can be jumping for joy, something that stretches their body in all directions makes it more fun.

 Print the photo on preferred paper and have your child write who it’s to and their name along with the date on the back.
 Use laminate sheets to cover the front and back, then cut out just the body, no background.
 I like when my kids have their hands clasped above their head, I can use a hole punch to place a ribbon through and it looks like they are holding the ribbon.
 Wrap the gift and use the bookmark as a name tag and the ribbon as a bow!

 Photo Name Tag Ornament

-Print a photo of them with the recipient.
+Another cute gift wrapping idea is to print a photo of your child with the recipient.
 It can be on photo paper, card stock, or printer paper.
 Have your child write who it’s to, their name, and date on the back.
 Laminate using the same self adhesive sheets as above.
 Cut out in a circle or decorative shape, hole punch and string ribbon.
 The photo can become an ornament and decorate next years Christmas tree!